hemilabs/heminetwork/cmd/popmd/README.md

 - 12 * 25 = `300 seconds (5 minutes) between keystones`
 - 86400 / 300 = `288 keystones per day`

-As of July 17, 2025, the normal average fee for a bitcoin transaction is around `3 sats/vB`, and each transaction created by the PoP Miner has a size of 284 vB, meaning:
+Considering that each transaction created by the PoP Miner has a size of `284 vB` and presuming an average bitcoin transaction fee of `3 sats/vB`:

 - 284 * 3 = `852 sats per PoP Tx`
 - 852 * 288 = `245376 sats` or `0.00245376 BTC` per day

 The value of BTC can fluctuate heavily, but presuming a cost of `110 000 USD / BTC`, it would cost `~270 USD` per day to run `popmd` on mainnet.

-DISCLAIMER: The presented values are not guaranteed, and may not be up-to-date.
+_**DISCLAIMER:**_ These are example values ONLY.
+The presented values are not guaranteed, and may not be up-to-date.
 Different versions of the network's protocols and daemons may incur higher costs and fees.
-Monitor your spending and mine at your own discretion!
+You should get up-to-date values yourself to determine if PoP mining makes sense for you.

 ### How many HEMI tokens will I be awarded for mining?

 Each keystone has a total payout of `100 HEMI`, which is divided by the number of PoP Txs that mine said keystone.
 As such, you can expect a "return" of `28800 HEMI` per day, divided by the number of PoP miners (assuming a consistent number of PoP Miners).

-### Do I need a GPU to run `popmd`?

-No, `popmd` is a lightweight daemon, and does not require a GPU to be run.